Marko Perković: Bilo jednom u Hrvatskoj and mainstream success (2006–2008)

 Perković had two shows scheduled in November 2007 in New York City, which provoked protests from several Jewish groups, who called on the Archdiocese of New York to stop the performances.
 The archdiocese declined, however, reportedly finding no evidence that the singer promoted neo-Nazism.
 His concert in Toronto, Canada, attracted 5,000 people to the Croatian center where it was held, after the original venue, Kool Haus, with a capacity of 2,500, cancelled.

 Perković continued the tour with shows in various Bosnian-Herzegovinian cities, including Mostar, Tomislavgrad, Novi Travnik, Široki Brijeg, and Čapljina.
 His last performance in Croatia, before heading to Australia, was Cibona's annual Christmas benefit show at Dražen Petrović Basketball Hall, with proceeds going to the Zagreb Cathedral.
 The Australian leg included shows at Melbourne's Festival Hall, Sydney's Sydney United Sports Centre on New Year's Eve, Adelaide, and Perth.
-The B'nai B'rith Anti-Defamation Commission of Australia lobbied to prevent the singer and his band from receiving Australian visas, but government officials found the band did not violate any terms that would prevent them from visiting Australia.
-After several guest appearances in Croatia, the rapper Shorty was confirmed to be joining Thompson for the Australian leg of the tour, which collectively drew in 22,000 fans at four shows.
+The B'nai B'rith Anti-Defamation Commission of Australia lobbied to prevent the singer and his band from receiving Australian visas, but government officials found they did not violate any terms that would prevent them from visiting Australia.
+After several guest appearances in Croatia, the rapper Shorty was confirmed to be joining Perković for the Australian leg of the tour, which collectively drew in 22,000 fans at four shows.

 The tour continued in 2008, with shows in Rijeka, Krapina, and Čakovec, before pausing for the group's usual Lenten break, which was followed by performances in Zadar's Jazine Arena and in Gothenburg, Sweden.
 A show in Nova Gradiška had proceeds going to the construction of a local Catholic church.
-After Nova Gradiška, Thompson went to Varaždin, Karlovac, and Županja.
-Local authorities threatened to block the band's 21 May concert in Stuttgart, Germany.
-However, they backed down after the concert's German Croat backers threatened legal action against the city and translated twenty of the band's songs into German for the authorities' benefit.
+After Nova Gradiška, Perković went to Varaždin, Karlovac, and Županja.
+Local authorities threatened to block his 21 May concert in Stuttgart, Germany.
+However, they backed down after the concert's German Croat backers threatened legal action against the city and translated twenty songs into German for the authorities' benefit.
 The tour officially ended on 28 December 2008, at the Borovo Naselje venue where it had begun, with profits going to the Vukovar Hospital.

 It was estimated by Perković's staff that close to 950,000 tickets were sold during the two-year tour.
 In June 2008, Perković was named the third most influential person in Croatian show business by Globus magazine.